baoduy/sample-aspire-dotnet-testing/README.md

-# Sample Aspire .NET Unit Tests
+# Sample using Aspire .NET For Integration Tests Automation

 This repository demonstrates how to set up a .NET project with MediatR, Entity Framework Core, PostgreSQL, and xUnit for unit testing.
 Follow the steps below to get started.